1965 horror film The Nanny stages a disturbing battle of the sexes to keep women in their place.

 On the whole, we accept Joey’s version of events.
-These are:
+These are that:

-- He’s unfairly blamed for his sister’s death.
+- Joey is unfairly blamed for his sister’s death.

 - Nanny, a creepy and unattractive middle-aged woman manipulates the family.
 She does this to coddle Mrs Fane and keep a job that isn’t really needed.